BioImage-Archive/bia-integrator/bia-export/README.md

 Usage
 -----

+### Export for website

+Run:

+    poetry run bia-export website all

+This will create 3 files (bia-study-metadata.json, bia-image-metadata.json, bia-dataset-metadata-for-images.json), which can replace the files of the same name in the data directory of the astro package to genereate new study pages.

 ### Study export for website

 Used to create jsons which start at study objects and follow paths to all related objects that we want to display on a single study page of the website.